TanShuXuan/389COM-Online-Learning/README.md

 # 389COM-Online-Learning [Tan Shu Xuan]

-Branching and Merge in Git
+Week 1 : Branching and Merge in Git

 The most important thing in Version Control is Branching and Merge (which you must know how to apply in real life).